JustFiesta/ansible-course/README.md

 ## Error handling in playbooks

-Some modules might return non zero exit code and its okay (eg. /basg/false), or they might return change status when change was NOT made (eg. `command: service httpd status`)
+Some modules might return non zero exit code and its okay (eg. `command: /basg/false`), or they might return change status when change was NOT made (eg. `command: service httpd status`)

+In this scenarios one can use `ignore_errors: yes` and `changed_when: false`